You are here

 Prior to submitting an application to the Colorado Department of Education, each applicant must submit a complete set of fingerprints for the purpose of obtaining a fingerprint-based national criminal history check by following the steps below.
 You will have 30 days from the date CDE receives your background checks to submit a complete application for a license or authorization.
 If you do not submit an application within these 30 days, you will need to submit another set of fingerprints for licensure purposes.

 Fingerprints must be submitted to the Colorado Bureau of Investigation (CBI) under your assigned Social Security Number via one of the approved fingerprint vendors as outlined below.
+(Be sure to select the icon for the type of background check you need.)
 For more information on how to obtain a Social Security Number, please visit https://www.ssa.gov/ssnumber/.

 Fingerprint clearances and background checks through other employers or state or government agencies are not transferable and do not exempt you from this process.